umbibio/mathbiolab-website/docs/index.md

-# Welcome to UMBiBio

-Welcome to our website!
-This is your homepage where you can provide an overview of your project or organization.
+# Mathematics and Biology Lab at UMass Boston

+Welcome to the MathBioLab at the University of Massachusetts Boston.
+Our lab focuses on computational biology research, combining mathematical modeling, statistical analysis, and computational methods to address fundamental questions in biology.

+## Research Focus

+- Mathematical modeling of biological systems
+- Computational genomics and transcriptomics
+- Machine learning applications in biology
+- Systems biology approaches

-## Features
+## Latest News

-- Feature 1
-- Feature 2
-- Feature 3
+- **March 2025**: Website launch - Stay tuned for updates!
+- **Coming Soon**: Research highlights and publications

-## Getting Started
+## Join Us

-Check out our [Getting Started](docs/getting-started.md) guide to begin.
+We are always looking for motivated students and collaborators.
+Check out our [Contact](contact.md) page for more information on opportunities.